Credit Utilization Ratio Planner

 Suppose you want to reach a target utilization percentage T. The corresponding target balance Btarget is:

-If your current total balance is B and you want to reduce it down to Btarget, the minimum payment needed (ignoring interest and fees) is:
+If your current total balance is B and you want to reduce it down to Btarget, the minimum payment needed, ignoring future interest and fees, is:

-In plain language, you subtract the balance that corresponds to your target utilization from your current total balance.
-If your current utilization is already at or below your goal, the required payment according to this planner is zero (though you may still choose to pay more to reduce debt faster).
+In plain language, you subtract the balance that matches your target utilization from your current total balance.
+If your current utilization is already at or below your goal, the required payment according to this planner is zero.
+You might still choose to pay more for interest savings or faster debt reduction, but you would already be inside your target band from a utilization standpoint.

 How to Use the Planner

-1. List your credit cards.
-For each revolving account you want to include (typically credit cards), gather the current credit limit and the most recent statement or online balance.
+List your credit cards.
+For each revolving account you want to include, gather the current credit limit and the most recent statement or online balance.
+Most people use credit cards here, but personal lines of credit can also fit if you want to include them.

-The tool will combine these to calculate your total limit and total balance.
+The tool will combine these values to calculate your total limit and total balance.
+If you leave a field blank, the calculation may not reflect your true utilization, so it is worth double-checking your numbers.

-Type your desired target (for example, 30 or 15) into the target utilization field.
-The planner interprets this as a percentage.
+Type your desired target, such as 30, 20, or 10, into the target field.
+The planner reads that number as a percentage of your total credit limit.

-• The target balance that corresponds to your chosen utilization.
+- The total balance that would match your target utilization.

-5. Plan how to distribute the payment.
-The tool focuses on your total payment amount.
-You can then decide how to allocate that payment across individual cards based on interest rates, promotional offers, and your own priorities.
+Plan how to distribute the payment.
+The calculator focuses on your total payment amount.
+You can then decide whether to put that payment toward the highest-interest card, the most heavily utilized card, or a combination of both depending on your goals.

 Interpreting Your Results

-• Your current utilization is already at or below your target.
-The planner will show that no additional payment is required to meet this specific utilization goal.
-That does not mean you should stop paying down balances, but it indicates that, from a utilization perspective, you are already in your chosen range.
+Your current utilization is already at or below your target.
+The planner will show that no extra payment is required to meet this particular utilization goal.
+That does not mean you should stop paying down balances if you are carrying debt, but it does mean you have already reached the ratio you selected.

 Worked Example: Multiple Credit Cards